Directra vs Team Snap for Parent Volunteer Coaches

 Text messages are sent using the sender’s provider and replies are routed to the sender’s email address.

-Team Snap: Has an iPhone app which provides roster and schedule information, player availability and photo upload.
+Team Snap: Has an iPhone app that provides roster and schedule information, player availability, and photo upload.

 Both products have strong privacy protection.
 Members must be at least 13 years of age.
 Member contact data is not available to site visitors and can be hidden from other members who log in.
-Information available to web site visitors can be restricted on a feature-by-feature basis.
+The information available to website visitors can be restricted on a feature-by-feature basis.

 Team Snap: Nothing additional.